 Throughout the academic year, the Competitive Sports Office reserves RSS facilities, Davies Gymnasium, and Saluki Athletics facilities for sport club practices, competitions, and other events.
-Sport clubs may request audio visual equipment (e.g., projector, laptop, TV) for indoor RSS reservations.
 Information for scheduling events and meetings for other campus locations can be found here.

-- The following RSS facilities are available for reservation request:
+- RSS facilities are available for reservation

 - o Multisport Courts Three Seven

 - o Indoor Turf

-- o Group Fitness Studio
+- Group Fitness Studio

-- o Alumni Conference Room

 - o Alumni Lounge

 - o Martial Arts Studio

-- Natatorium (Diving Well, West End, and East End
+- Natatorium

-- o Racquetball Courts
+- Racquetball Courts

 - o Pool Lounge #1

 - o 200 Meter Track Lower Level

 - Saluki Courts

-- Saluki Athletics facilities available for reservation request:
+- Saluki Athletics facilities available for reservation

-- Saluki Stadium

-- Itchy Jones Stadium
+- o Itchy Jones Stadium

 - Lew Hartzog Track and Field Complex

-- Davies Gymnasium
+- o Davies Gymnasium

-If a sport club wishes to reserve an RSS or Saluki Athletics facility space, they must abide by the following procedures and guidelines:
+If a sport club wishes to reserve a space, they must abide by the following procedures and guidelines:

-- Practices - o Clubs must request practice spaces and times via the approved procedure for each semester. - Practice spaces and times will be allocated based on order of request submission. - Sport clubs are eligible for two practices per week. - Additional practices may be scheduled if staffing and facility availability is optimal. - o Practice Cancellation Policy - During the week (Monday Friday), practices should be canceled via email no later than 2:00 PM on the day of the practice. - During the weekend (Saturday & Sunday), practices should be cancelled at least two hours before the scheduled practice time. - A practice may be considered cancelled after thirty minutes (30:00) of inactivity, and the Competitive Sports Supervisor reserves the right to cancel the practice. - Excused and unexcused missed practices - Excused missed practices - In most cases, excused missed practices do not impact a sport club's compliance score. - Unexcused missed practices - After the first offense, the sport club may receive a five-point deduction to their compliance score for each subsequent offense. - After three or more unexcused missed practices, the sport club may forfeit the practice reservation for that space. - Home events - The RSS activity registration form should be submitted for home competitions and special events. - The form should be submitted at least twenty (20) business days prior to the event. - If field preparation requirements, staffing requirements, and facility availability allows, the request will be approved. - Special requests for non-RSS facilities will be forwarded to the appropriate contact for approval. - Sport clubs may be charged the standard reservation fee and staffing expenses if the event is canceled without notifying the Competitive Sports Office.

-- Sports clubs may not reserve the following facilities during Saluki Athletics events: - Homecoming No outdoor field spaces may be reserved. - Home Football Games Upper Arena and the Lew Hartzog Track & Field Complex - Baseball Home Games Upper Arena and the Lew Hartzog Track & Field Complex - Softball Home Game Sam Rinella Fields - SIU Varsity Track Meets Lew Hartzog Track & Field Complex
+- Practices - o The RSS activity registration form should be submitted for practice spaces and times. - Practice spaces and times will be allocated based on order of request submission. - Sport clubs are eligible for two practices per week. - Additional practices may be scheduled if staffing and facility availability is optimal. - Practice Cancellation Policy - During the week (Monday Friday), practices should be canceled no later than 2:00 PM. - During the weekend (Saturday & Sunday), practices should be cancelled at least two hours before the scheduled practice time. - A practice may be considered cancelled after fifteen minutes (15:00) of inactivity, and the Competitive Sports Supervisor reserves the right to cancel the practice. - Excused and unexcused missed practices - Excused missed practices - In most cases, excused missed practices do not impact a sport club's compliance score. - Unexcused missed practices - After the first offense, the sport club may receive a five-point deduction to their compliance score for each subsequent offense. - After three or more unexcused missed practices, the sport club may forfeit the practice reservation for that space. - Home events - The RSS activity registration form should be submitted for home competitions and special events. - The form should be submitted at least twenty (20) business days prior to the event. - o If field preparation needs, staffing, and facility availability allows, the request will be approved. - o Special requests for non-RSS facilities will be forwarded to the appropriate contact for approval. - Sport clubs may be charged the standard reservation fee and staffing expenses if the event is canceled without notifying the Competitive Sports Office. - Sports clubs may not reserve the following facilities during Saluki Athletics events: - Homecoming No outdoor field spaces may be reserved. - Home Football Games Upper Arena and the Lew Hartzog Track & Field Complex - Baseball Home Games Upper Arena and the Lew Hartzog Track & Field Complex - Softball Home Game Sam Rinella Fields - SIU Varsity Track Meets Lew Hartzog Track & Field Complex